 Imagine sipping on your espresso and all of a sudden images of the Malabar Coast in India are coming up in your mind, the warmth and moist of the Monsoon wind is felt at the back of your neck and you immerse in the sensation as your palate is slowly coated with a thick and syrupy delicious substance registering a wide spectrum of flavours and aromas, ranging from musty tobacco to spicy clove, earthy notes and toasted almonds.

-Monsoon Malabar's origins date back to the times of the British Raj, when raw beans were transported on wooden ships from India to Europe, during the monsoon months.
+Monsoon Malabar's origins date back to the times of the British Raj, when raw coffee beans were transported on wooden ships from India to Europe, during the monsoon months.
 As it took almost six months to sail around the Cape of Good Hope, the coffee beans, exposed to constant humid conditions, underwent changes in size, texture, and appearance.
+This resulted in rich, heavy and intense flavour profile.
 With modernization, better transportation has reduced exposure to humidity, yet European consumers noticed that the coffee beans now arriving, lacked the depth and character of the coffee beans of past days.

 The coffee cherries are selected carefully, picked, bagged and transported from various regions in India to the Malabar Coast.
 Over there in warehouses, it is placed on raised flooring to allow good air circulation.
 When the Monsoon season starts in June, doors of the warehouse are open and the beans begin a steady exposure to moist and the salty coastal air, remaining like that from 3-6 months.
 While in process, the beans are carefully monitored as they swell and change color from green to pale yellow.
 The monsooning process involves careful handling, repeated spreading, ranking and turning around in regular intervals.
 This well controlled process results in that unique, consistent and high quality bean that is very different to the norm.